What Is Naad Yoga?

-Naad Yoga is the yoga of sound.
-All experience has a sound – whether expressed aloud or not – and the mastery of that sound within ourselves enables us to shape our experience and our life.
+Naad (or Nada) Yoga is the yoga of sound.
+All experience has a sound, whether expressed aloud or not.
+The mastery of that sound within ourselves enables us to shape our experience.
+We compose our life.

-If we follow the path of sound inwards far enough, we will trace its expression back to its origin in an essential energy before sound with the potential to turn into anything: the vibration that is in fact the source of everything – Creator and Creation.
+If we follow the path of sound inwards far enough, we will trace its expression back to its origin in an essential energy before sound.
+This has the potential to become anything: it is the vibration that is the source of everything – Creator and Creation.
 Naad Yoga uncovers that reality within consciousness and taps into that potential.

-Once the soul has heard and known the oneness of self, universe and Creator, it has found its true nature and resonates with it.
-The soul’s remembrance of its full truth in this way gently reminds the mind to be happy, which in turn releases the body’s ability to be healthy.
+Once we have heard and known the oneness of self, universe and Creator, we have found our soul’s true nature and can resonate with it.
+Our remembrance of the soul’s truth in this way gently reminds the mind to be happy, which in turn releases the body’s ability to be healthy.

 The Yoga of Sound

 Sound is at the core of human awareness.
 As we are born and when we die, hearing is the first of the senses to appear and the last to disappear.
-Sound offers a key to conscious mastery of our life by unlocking life's mechanism – Naad Yoga turns that key.
+Sound is a key to unlock life's mechanism with conscious mastery – Naad Yoga turns that key.

 The Sikh tradition incorporates a highly developed form of Naad Yoga created by Guru Nanak (the first Sikh Guru).
 It embraces the ancient Indian musical system of raags (ragas).
-‘Raag’ means ‘mood’, and each raag evokes its characteristic emotional state by employing a particular combination of notes with rules of tone and emphasis.
+‘Raag’ means ‘mood’, and each raag evokes its characteristic mood by employing a specific combination of notes and tones of emotional expression.

-The scripture Siri Guru Granth Sahib contains 60 raags, individually prescribed for the recitation of the shabads (sacred verses) that constitute most of the text.
-The title of each shabad instructs which specific raag should be used to sing it.
-This alliance of music and words gives access to a deeper message, absorbed beyond intellectual understanding.
+The scripture Siri Guru Granth Sahib contains 60 raags, individually prescribed for the recitation of the shabads (poetic compositions) that make up most of the text.
+The title of each shabad instructs which raag should be used to sing it.
+This alliance of music and words gives access to a deeper message absorbed beyond intellectual understanding.

-The rendition of the sacred verses of the Siri Guru Granth Sahib in the prescribed raags is variously called Gurmat Sangeet, Kirtan, Sikh Music and Naad Yoga.
-The internal process is the same, whatever the name.
+Singing the wisdom of the Siri Guru Granth Sahib in the prescribed raags is variously called Gurmat Sangeet, Kirtan and Sikh Music.
+The process of Naad Yoga is the same whatever the name.

 Yantra Tantra Mantra